News —

 Detective Chief Superintendent Luke Williams, who leads policing in the area, said:

-“However, we understand the significant concern the Jewish community will feel at another incident so soon after the arson attack on four ambulances in Golders Green.
+“We understand the significant concern the Jewish community will feel at another incident so soon after the arson attack on four ambulances in Golders Green.
 There is no suggestion the matter in Finchley and the incident in Golders Green, for which three people have been charged, are linked.

 “Our increased patrols in the Finchley area continue, and I would ask that anyone with concerns speaks to my officers.”